danvratil/ostree-webui/README.md

 ## Configuration

-Make sure to configure the path to the OSTree repository in ostreebrowser.cfg
+Make sure to configure the path to the OSTree repository in config.ini